-All items under the consent calendar are considered to be routine and are approved by one motion.
-There will be no separate discussion of these items unless a member of the Board, audience, or staff request a specific item removed after the motion to approve the Consent Calendar.
+All items under the Consent Calendar are considered to be routine and will be approved by one motion.
+There will be no separate discussion of these items unless a member of the Board, Audience, or Staff request a specific item removed after the motion to approve the Consent Calendar.

-1. Minutes of the Board of Directors Special Meeting, February 25, 2019 (W & R)
+- 1. Minutes of the Board of Directors Special Meeting, February 25, 2019 (W & R)

-Recommendation: Approve draft minutes
+Recommendation: Approve draft minutes - 2.
+CMMS/GIS Coordinator Position (W & R)

-2. CMMS/GIS Coordinator Position (W & R)
+Recommendation: Approve a new CMMS/GIS Coordinator (W/R) job

-Recommendation: Approve a new CMMS/GIS Coordinator (W/R) job description and salary range
+description and salary range